ChaseElander/ENGL460-Project/Scenes.md

 You notice a bruise on the son's arm and think about how big Wellington's temper must really be.
 Poor kid.
 You decide not to bother him anymore and move on to the [Dining room].

 ## Listen to Live Music

+You aren't much of a dancer, or rather just don't want to embarass yourself in front of all of these people so you hang to the side with Taylor and just enjoy the music, engaging in small talk.
+A song ends and while you expect another song to begin, the lead singer says that it is time for dinner and everyone needs to take their [seats->Call To dinner] at the table in the dining room.

 # _________________________ Act 2 Begins